 The content declaration shall have the form of a list of materials and chemical substances including information on their environmental and hazardous properties.
 The gross weight of material shall be declared in the EPD at a minimum of 99 % of one unit of product.
 This includes where appropriate:

 - Product total weight (without packaging)

-- Seafood drained weight including reference standards for its calculation
+- Fresh, chilled and frozen fish fillet and fish meat drained weight including reference standards for its calculation

 - Other food included

 - Preservatives (natural/synthetic)

 - Additives

 - Colorants

 Packaging (primary):

 - Packaging weight - Constituent materials (%)